 - White wine: Chardonnay

-- Example: Kendall Jackson Vintner's Reserve Chardonnay
+- Example: Kendall-Jackson Vintner's Reserve Chardonnay

-- The rich and buttery texture of the Chardonnay compliments the creaminess of the brie.
+- The rich and buttery texture of the Chardonnay compliments the creaminess of the Brie.

 Mature Gouda cheese